Evidence Generation Bootcamp FAQs

 Who is the programme for?

 The programme is for digital health companies that are about to or have launched their product into the NHS in the UK, and are committed to driving their evidence generation forward.
 Places will be offered enterprises that have products or services with high potential to meet NHS and social care challenges.
-The programme is open to both UK and international companies, but only London-based companies will be eligible to apply for a fully-funded place.
+Only London-based companies will be eligible to apply for a fully-funded place on the programme.

-Companies on the programme will attend a series of virtual events over the eight weeks including educational workshops, webinars and pitching sessions.
+Companies on the programme will attend a series of virtual events over the 12 weeks including educational workshops, webinars and pitching sessions.
 The remotely delivered programme will provide peer support opportunities, access to expert advice, practical exercises and brokering of collaborative relationships.
 It will address the fundamental issues of why evidence generation needs to be core to the companies’ business plans, help them decide their evidence generation priorities and plan their evidence generation journey.
-Companies will also have the chance to engage with a richly curated repository of multimedia resources on evidence generation.

-The companies on the programme will be expected to attend virtual events at the following times:
+The companies on the programme will be expected to attend virtual onboarding events and workshops at the following times and dates:

 Additional virtual one-to-one meetings, expert sessions and peer support opportunities will be arranged further to these times.